I was thinking about how my re-implementation of a stochastic dynamical model actually predicted the stock-market instability that actually happened.

 And about saying in January 2017, “I’m really not feeling that good about our ability to handle the next epidemic that comes our way.”

 Now, turning out right when you’d much rather have been wrong is of course a complicated feeling.
 But I realized something.
-If you ever see a physicist getting out of his lane and opining about a subject that is not physics, you can direct them to me.
+If you ever see a physicist getting out of his lane and opining about a subject that is not physics, you can direct him to me.
 I will then instruct him to bow before me, because I am his fucking god.

 Not infrequently, crackpot physics papers attain a level of wrongness where trying to point to specific mistakes is useless, and a critique of the specifics collapses down to “just take a physics class” — true, but unhelpful to the curious bystander.
 The physicist, trying to say anything substantive, ends up picking out psychological “tells”, like the suspiciously convenient mention of too many famous big problems all in a row.
 There are no solid particulars of physics to discuss, so we end up talking psychology and sociology.
 I find the psychological questions that arise quite fascinating.
 Why, for example, is the population of pseudophysics perpetrators so heavily skewed to the male?
 But, in general, it is difficult to take physics and mathematics crankery and find interesting comments to say about it.
 All these years later, and the circle still refuses to square.